 It is a package manager for Gentoo, a less popular Linux distribution as of now, but this won’t limit it as one of the best package managers in Linux.

-The main aim of the Portage project is to make a simple and trouble free package management system to include functionalities such as backwards compatibility, automation plus many more.
+The main aim of the Portage project is to make a simple and trouble-free package management system to include functionalities such as backward compatibility, automation plus many more.

-For better understanding, try reading Portage project page.
+For better understanding, try reading the Portage project page.

 As I already hinted at the beginning, the main purpose of this guide was to provide Linux users a list of the best package managers but knowing how to use them can be done by following the necessary links provided and trying to test them out.